kernelkit/infix/doc/networking.md

 > **Note:** The only name allowed for a control-plane-protocol is currently
 > *default*.
 Meaning, you can only have one instance per routing protocol.

+### Stub area types
+NSSA and Stub areas are currently supported.

+To configure a NSSA area with summary routes:

+    admin@example:/config/> edit routing control-plane-protocol ietf-ospf:ospfv2 name default admin@example:/config/routing/control-plane-protocol/ietf-ospf:ospfv2/name/default/> set ospf area 0.0.0.1 area-type nssa-area admin@example:/config/routing/control-plane-protocol/ietf-ospf:ospfv2/name/default/> set ospf area 0.0.0.1 summary true admin@example:/config/routing/control-plane-protocol/static/name/default/> leave
+    admin@example:/>

+### Debug OSPFv2
+Using NETCONF and the YANG model *ietf-routing* it is possible to read the OSPF routing table, neighbors and more, that may be useful for debugging the OSPFv2 setup.

+### View routing table
+The routing table can be viewed from the operational datastore over NETCONF or using the CLI:

+#### IPv4 routing table

+    admin@example:/> show routes ipv4
+    PREFIX                        NEXT-HOP                      PREF  PROTOCOL
+    192.168.1.0/24                e0                                  kernel
+    192.168.200.0/24              192.168.1.1                     20  static
+    admin@example:/>

 #### IPv6 routing table